frutik/gcp_docker_worker/README.md

 - build base image cd image && PROJECT_ID="your-project-id" ACCOUNT_FILE="account.json" ZONE="us-west1-a" ./build-images.sh
 - create two cloud functions
 - MORE IS COMMING

+HOWTOs

+* If you wanna pass some data into an application inside of a docker container, do this with the environment variables.
+First of all, update metadata section of the cloud function which lunches the worker instance.
+Add support for the convertion of a value from the instance's metadata into env variable (see image/worker.env file).
+Build new image for the worker (with the support of this new variable).
+Add support for the new variable in a docker container

+* If you wanna have some files (for example custom ssl certs for the encription) inside a docker container, do the same but store data from the metadata server into a file, place this file into a folder, shared to the docker container.